kwur/new-kwur-site/_posts/2008-02-12-from-the-jackson-vault.md

   </p>

   <p>
-    Here&#8217;s a pretty interesting episode:
+    Here’s a pretty interesting episode:
   </p>

   <p>
-    It&#8217;s called Rasho Jackson and its based on the 1950 Akira Kurosawa mystery <span style="font-style: italic;">Rashomon</span>.
+    It’s called Rasho Jackson and its based on the 1950 Akira Kurosawa mystery <span style="font-style: italic;">Rashomon</span>.
 It tells the story of the breakup of the Jacksons from the different perspective of each member.
   </p>

   <p>
-    Youtube won&#8217;t let me embed so here are the links
+    Youtube won’t let me embed so here are the links
   </p>

   <p>